dup05/dx-ball/README.md

 # dx-ball

-A simple dx-ball game using SFML Simple and Fast Multimedia Library(SFML) in c++
+A simple dx-ball game using Simple and Fast Multimedia Library(SFML) in c++